-Under INA $\S 240(c)(4)(A)$:
+Under INA § 240(c)(4)(A):

-[A noncitizen] applying for relief or protection from removal has the burden of proof to establish that the [noncitizen]---
+An alien applying for relief or protection from removal has the burden of proof to establish that the alien---

-- (i) satisfies the applicable eligibility requirements; and - (ii) with respect to any form of relief that is granted in the exercise of discretion, that the [noncitizen] merits a favorable exercise of discretion.
+- (i) satisfies the applicable eligibility requirements; and - (ii) with respect to any form of relief that is granted in the exercise of discretion, that the alien merits a favorable exercise of discretion.

-In addition, the applicant must submit information or documentation to support the application, as required by law, regulation, or the instructions in the application form.37 Where the immigration judge determines that the applicant should provide evidence that corroborates otherwise credible testimony, that evidence must be provided unless the applicant shows they do not have it and cannot reasonably obtain it.38
+In addition, the applicant must submit information or documentation to support the application, as required by law, regulation, or the instructions in the application form.
+INA § 240(c)(4)(B).
+Where the immigration judge determines that the applicant should provide evidence that corroborates otherwise credible testimony, that evidence must be provided unless the applicant shows they do not have it and cannot reasonably obtain it.
+INA § 240(c)(4)(B).

-Furthermore, 8 CFR § 1240.8(d) states that a noncitizen:
+Furthermore, 8 C.F.R. § 1240.8(d) states that a noncitizen:

 ... shall have the burden of establishing that he or she is eligible for any requested benefit or privilege and that it should be granted in the exercise of discretion.
-If the evidence indicates that one or more of the grounds for mandatory denial of the application for relief may apply, the [noncitizen] shall have the burden of proving by a preponderance of the evidence that such grounds do not apply.
+If the evidence indicates that one or more of the grounds for mandatory denial of the application for relief may apply, the alien shall have the burden of proving by a preponderance of the evidence that such grounds do not apply.

 What this means in the context of applications for relief from removal has been the subject of some controversy, and case law is still developing on this issue.
+Particularly, in cases where a vague record of conviction is an issue in the case, courts on conflicted on whether an applicant for a benefit can meet their burden of proof.
 For a complete discussion of criminal grounds of inadmissibility and deportability, see Chapter 5.

-The Supreme Court recently resolved a circuit split39 on whether a noncitizen meets their burden of proof with an ambiguous record of conviction, unfortunately finding that an inconclusive record is not sufficient to establish eligibility if such a conviction would trigger potential ineligibility.
-40 This applies to those that have been convicted of a "divisible" statute, but the record relating to that conviction does not specify which piece of the divisible statute they violated.
+For applicants for relief that are convicted of crimes, courts differ on whether an applicant has succeeded in meeting their burden of proof where the record of conviction is vague.
+This becomes an issue for those that have been convicted of a "divisible" statute, but the record relating to that conviction does not specify which piece of the divisible statute they violated.
 One example of divisible statutes are California drug statutes.
 They are divisible between the different substances-some of which are substances that also are on federal drug schedules (e.g., like ecstasy or methamphetamine), which would be a controlled substance conviction for immigration purposes, and some of which only appear on California drug schedules (e.g., chorionic gonadotropin), which would not trigger a ground of removal under our federal immigration law.